sourcegraph/handbook/content/departments/product-engineering/engineering/career-development/talent-review-process.md

 While all EMs are invited to review and comment on the promotion request, the Directors are the final decision-makers.
 The expected turn-around on a promotion request for approval is 7 calendar days.

-Once approved by the Directors, the promotion needs to be submitted to PeopleOps for execution by completing the [](https://docs.google.com/forms/d/e/1FAIpQLSdpsqWn5acbU2LMCzizpxJBnGDgNoP8Qvj9P3FROO9g5C3yHA/viewform) form.
+Once approved by the Directors, the promotion needs to be submitted to PeopleOps for execution by completing the [changes to role and compensation](https://docs.google.com/forms/d/e/1FAIpQLSdpsqWn5acbU2LMCzizpxJBnGDgNoP8Qvj9P3FROO9g5C3yHA/viewform) form.

 Once confirmed by PeopleOps the promotion can be communicated to the teammate using the [promotion confirmation template](https://docs.google.com/document/d/1mkdJI6cSXWIHthSN_KQKBFSfxs9RQUg_4VCvwmk8FJQ/edit).